Rugby: Otago snatch Ranfurly Shield straight off Taranaki

 Otago captain Michael Collins couldn't wipe the smile off his face after receiving the Shield.

 "It's awesome.
-It's why I think the Shield is so special," he told Sky Sports.
+It's why I think the Shield is so special," he told Sky Sport.

-It was a lead Otago seemed hell-bent on holding onto and getting their hands back on the famed piece of wood.
+It was a lead Otago were hellbent on holding onto and getting their hands back on the famed piece of wood.
 In 2013 they broke a 56-year drought without the Shield and today they begin their third tenure since.

 Otago assistant coach Ryan Martin put it succinctly into words at the break.

-"The last time we won the shield someone ruptured his testicle, so we need to put our nuts on the line in the second half," he told Sky Sports.
+"The last time we won the Shield someone ruptured his testicle, so we need to put our nuts on the line in the second half," he told Sky Sport.

 Taranaki managed to strike first in the second half to make it 22-12 giving the hosts some hope.
 But the result became a formality and the Speights were put on ice when Ioane kicked a penalty to extend Otago's lead to 30-12 with eight minutes left.